 Watch this video of Dana-Farber/Brigham and Women’s Cancer Center’s 17th Annual Symposium on Prostate Cancer for the latest information on prevention and treatment.

 Factors that contribute to an increased risk for developing prostate cancer include:

 The prostate gland produces a substance called PSA, prostate specific antigen.
 A simple blood test checks PSA levels.
 Even among those with PSA levels less than one, the chance of prostate cancer is 10 percent.
 In 2012, the U.S. Preventive Services Task Force recommended against PSA screening.
+As a result, PSA screening rates have decreased in the US, as first shown by work done by BWH Urology researchers.
 Dr. Adam S. Kibel, chief of urology at Brigham and Women’s Hospital, however, believes that PSA screenings save lives.
 Since PSA testing began in the 1980s, prostate cancer deaths have been reduced by 10,000 men per year.
 Before PSA screening, prostate cancer claimed over 40,000 lives annually; now, prostate cancer claims fewer than 30,000.

 Dr. Kibel said the task force based its recommendation on U.S. and European prostate cancer trial results.
 In his opinion, the U.S. trial did not adhere to proper test controls, screening men who were not recommended for screening.
 In the European trial, screening procedures were followed correctly.
 The larger European trial showed a clear benefit for PSA screening with a 20 percent decrease in the risk of prostate cancer deaths.

 BWH physicians continue to research new markers that could identify men at risk for prostate cancer.

 Since most men do not present with symptoms, prostate cancer may not be discovered in its early stages.
 Signs and symptoms of advanced prostate cancer may include: